diku-dk/futhark/docs/language-overview.rst

 Apart from the ``i < n`` form, which loops from zero, Futhark also supports the ``v <= i < n`` form which starts at ``v``.
 We can also invert the order of iteration by writing ``n > i`` or ``n > i >= v``, which loops down from the upper bound to the lower.
+Due to parser limitations, most non-atomic expressions will have to be parenthesised when used as the left-hand bound.

 Apart from ``for``-loops, Futhark also supports ``while`` loops.
 These do not provide as much information to the compiler, but can be